Chapter 2 Cybersecurity and Reliable Websites

 Image showing parts of the URL with text labels

 Figure 1.
-Parts of the URL
+Parts of the URL.

-Parts of a website include:
+Parts of a website are as follows:

 HTTPS tells the web browser to encrypt any information the user enters on the page.
 This prevents cybercriminals from accessing it.
-Many websites use a padlock to the left of the website address and HTTPS is not visible (Figure 2).
+Many websites use a padlock to the left of the website address, and HTTPS is not visible (Figure 2).
 If you copy and paste the website, you will see it is present (Figure 3).

 Image showing the secure website icon in the browsing bar

 Figure 2.
-HTTPS padlock icon
+HTTPS padlock icon.

 Image showing a URL that shows the HTTPS at the beginning of the URL

 Figure 3.
-HTTPS
+HTTPS.

 Example: A website asks for your credit card number to pay for a purchase.
 If you are on a HTTPS site, you will either see a padlock in the URL bar or HTTPS:// before the company’s website address.
 With HTTPS, your information will be encrypted during the transfer, securing the data.

 When entering personal information online, a person should always ensure the site is secure.
-The website should either have the padlock or the https:// in front of the website in the URL bar.
+The website should either have the padlock or the HTTPS:// in front of the website in the URL bar.
 Do not enter personal information on non-secure sites.
 Be cautious of any site that looks suspicious.
 Hackers have been known to create sites using padlock icons and websites with misspelled HTTPS.
 Some web browsers will indicate if the site is not secure.
 This indication may appear near the URL bar.

 • Subdomain: Tells the browser the specific page of the website to open.